NUWCDIVNPT/stig-manager-docker/README.md

 The examples use a server certificate for the host `localhost` which is signed by a demonstration CA named "csmig-CA".
 For the examples to work, you must (temporarily) import and trust this CA certificate, found at `certs/ca/csmig-ca.crt`.

 > How you do this varies across operating systems.
 For Windows, you import the certficate into "Trusted Root Certification Authorities".
-You should remove the certficate when finished runsing the examples.
+You should remove the certficate when finished running the examples.

 ## Keycloak configuration
 ### Keycloak Authentication Flow

-The Keycloak documentation describes [how to modify a realm's browser authenication flow to incude X.509 client certificates](https://www.keycloak.org/docs/latest/server_admin/#adding-x-509-client-certificate-authentication-to-a-browser-flow).
+The Keycloak documentation describes [how to modify a realm's browser authentication flow to incude X.509 client certificates](https://www.keycloak.org/docs/latest/server_admin/#adding-x-509-client-certificate-authentication-to-a-browser-flow).

 The built-in execution "X509/Validate Username Form" attempts to match certificate information to existing Keycloak user accounts and fails otherwise.

 > The examples deploy a custom plugin [modified from this project](https://github.com/lscorcia/keycloak-cns-authenticator/) that extends the built-in execution to create new user accounts when an exisiting account is not found.
+The plugin file is `kc/create-x509-user.jar`.
+The examples volume mounts this file to the Keycloak container at `/opt/jboss/keycloak/standalone/deployments/create-x509-user.jar`

-The examples import the realm file `kc/stigman_realm.json` which is configured to match the certificate Common Name (CN) to a Keycloak username.
+The examples import the realm file `kc/stigman_realm.json`, which is configures the Authentication flow to match a certificate Common Name (CN) to a Keycloak username.

 ### Keycloak keystores